Unlock the complexities of Real Estate Capital Gains Tax in this insightful video. Gain clarity on calculations, deductions, and long-term rates.

 NOTE: Regular home repairs, however, cannot be included in your list of home improvements.

 What if I sell the property to my spouse because of a divorce, Do I have to pay capital gains?
-No, don't worry.
+Per the tax code, No, don't worry.
 Capital gains taxes aren't due because this assumes the asset transfer was a result of the divorce.
-"Incident to divorce"
+"Incident to divorce" The Capital gains are exempt.

 Transfers of property between spouses or "incident to divorce"